Table of Contents

 - Receives automatic invoice follow-ups?

 These are the headings that we support, but if any of your column headings don't match these names we'll prompt you to select a heading that we can map this information to.
-You can also chose to create a custom field with that heading as well.
+You can also choose to create a text based client custom field with that heading as well.

 The CSV importer can handle up to 1500 rows in your file at a time.
 If you have more than 1499 clients to import, you will need to separate your CSV into multiple files and upload them separately.